-The Nobel Prize data presented in the Chapter 1, illustrates the increasing lead that American science has over its continental European counterpart.
-To avoid any accusations of one-sidedness it is necessary to quote additional data from Burton Clark's "Places of Inquiry".
+The Nobel Prize data presented in the Introduction, illustrates the increasing advantage of American science over its continental European counterpart.
+To avoid any accusations of one-sidedness it is necessary to quote additional data from B. Clark's "Places of Inquiry"52.
 The US economy has roughly 25% of global GDP, but American share of the global expenditure on R&D amounts to 38%.
-Also, 38% of scientific publications originate in the US, but the share of index citations is over 50%.
+Also, 38% of scientific publications originate in the US, but the share of index citations is over 50%53.
 In various disciplines, 18-20 US universities are places in the global top 25, while the top 10 is traditionally dominated by 8-9 of them.
 In the "electrical engineering" top 25 category, 20 universities are US-based, 4 in the UK and 1 in Japan.
-In the "economics" top 25, twenty-one universities are US-based, 2 in the UK and 2 in Israel.
-New inventions and achievements originate from the US: 72% of all new business methods based on the use of Internet originated from America, while US corporations were responsible for 60% of the top 100 innovations made between 1945 and 1970.
-Despite the fact that biomedical R&D is conducted all over the world, 75% of all biotechnology pharmaceutical patents emerge in the US.
-American domination is clearly visible in the area of organising and funding scientific research: 89% of global venture capital belongs to US investors, while half of the 17 well-known innovation centres are located in the US (Silicon Valley and Boston Route 128 are the most famous).
+In the "economics" top 25, 21 universities are US-based, 2 in the UK and 2 in Israel.
+New inventions and achievements originate from the US: 72% of all new business methods based on the use of Internet originated from America54, while US corporations were responsible for 60% of the top 100 innovations made between 1945 and 197055.
+Despite the fact that biomedical R&D is conducted all over the world, 75% of all biotechnology pharmaceutical patents emerge in the US56.
+American domination is clearly visible in the area of organising and funding scientific research: 89% of global venture capital belongs to US investors, while half of the 17 well-known innovation centres57 are located in the US (Silicon Valley and Boston Route 128 are the most famous)58.
 When quoting such data we have to remember that the USA never achieved the level of R&D expenditure that the European Union has it eyes upon-3% GDP.
 The US case shows that excessive funding is not enough and that effective systemic solutions are needed.
-The US economy has retained
+The US economy has retained the status of the world's most dynamic economy, and over the last 50 years has increased GPD per capita by 2.5 times, despite the fact that it spent less than 3% GDP on R&D over this lengthy period.